+- Completed the California Basic Educational Skills Test (CBEST) or meet the Basic Academic Requirements as defined by the CTC HERE - •

+Healthcare Clearance

-- Completed the California Basic Educational Skills Test (CBEST) - Healthcare Clearance - Official copy of the Tuberculin Skin Test or evidence of having taken a TB test if official copy is not available. - If a positive skin test is received, then proof that TB is not active by a doctor's note or x-ray results before student teaching. - Certificate of Clearance Fingerprint Clearance
+- Official copy of the Tuberculin Skin Test or evidence of having taken a TB test if official copy is not available. - If a positive skin test is received, then proof that TB is not active by a doctor's note or x-ray results before student teaching. - Certificate of Clearance Fingerprint Clearance